elastic/go-elasticsearch/_examples/bulk/README.md

 Please refer to the [`benchmarks`](benchmarks) folder for performance tests with different types of payload.

 See the [`kafka`](kafka) folder for an end-to-end example of using the bulk helper for indexing data from a Kafka topic.

+## benchmark.go
+This file is very similar to default.go.
+But it has enhanced to include the `document.json` and `mapping.json` just like 7+ version.
+It has all the functionalities which default.go has to offer.
+Usage : `go run benchmark.go -dataset name_of_the_dataset -indexName name_of_the_index -count=100000 -batch=25000`

+### file structure:
+Both mapping and document.json files must be present in /data/data-set-name/. example file structure is available in this git.